-This is hike is mostly easy walking, but we will be going several miles.
+This is hike is a level, gravel trail.
 We will be traveling at a pace that is comfortable for the whole group, taking time to get to know one another and our pups.
 We will be periodically stopping to engage in some Ambassadog training activities and discuss how irresponsible practices on the trail endanger the places we go out to enjoy.

 What to expect: